-Floating Hospital for Children began as a hospital ship, sailing the Boston Harbor for the first time in 1894.
+Tufts Children's Hospital began as a hospital ship, sailing the Boston Harbor for the first time in 1894.
 The mission of the ship was to take ill urban children out onto the harbor to experience the healing qualities of fresh sea air and sunshine.
 Importance was placed on family centered care, as parents were encouraged to participate in their childrens’ healthcare.
-In the late 1920s, Floating Hospital left the harbor waters and moved its facilities on land.
+In the late 1920s, Tufts Children's Hospital left the harbor waters and moved its facilities on land.

-In 1929, the Boston Dispensary entered into an arrangement with the Boston Floating Hospital for Children and Tufts College Medical School, to form New England Medical Center (which we know today as Tufts Medical Center).
+In 1929, the Boston Dispensary entered into an arrangement with the Boston Tufts Children's Hospital and Tufts College Medical School, to form New England Medical Center (which we know today as Tufts Medical Center).
 Since then, Tufts Medical Center has been on the forefront of medical innovation with advances like establishing the world’s first pediatric trauma center, inventing artificial milk (later called Similac) and discovering the modern syphilis test.

 Boston is the largest city in New England but it’s easy to quickly find your way around.
 Tufts Medical Center is located in downtown Boston, next to Chinatown and the Theater District and within walking distance of the South End, Back Bay, Boston Common, Downtown Crossing, and Faneuil Hall neighborhoods.